aurelberra/stopwords/revision_notes.md

 ### Forms of sigma

-Here are the replacements to implement in an analyser.
+The following replacements should be implemented in an analyser:

 |                                          | From |  To  |
 |------------------------------------------|------|------|